v3io/tutorials/README.md

 For information on the available demos, see the [demos listing](https://github.com/mlrun/demos/blob/master/README.md).<br>

-You can download all the additional demos from the [demos repository](https://github.com/mlrun/demos) by executing the following command:
+You can download additional demos from the [demos repository](https://github.com/mlrun/demos) by executing the following command:

 ```python